ProgrammerNomad/likhaeditor/README.md

 ### What is the browser support?

-Likha targets modern evergreen browsers (Chrome, Firefox, Safari, Edge).
+LikhaEditor targets modern evergreen browsers (Chrome, Firefox, Safari, Edge).
 IE11 is not supported.

 ### How can I get help?